Please note: no further updates are being performed on our database, starting January 6th 2021.

-However, 2018 has seen a rapid rise in the number of contract brewing, and while these lads don’t have a brewery of their own just yet, they surely deserve their own page.
+However, 2018 saw a rapid rise in contract brewing, with a steady continuation into 2019, and while these lads don’t have a brewery of their own just yet, they surely deserve their own page.
 And with the Gypsy Program kicking off at Ground Zero, as well as other breweries opening their doors to various nomads, this list is sure to grow in the months to come.

-Here are the 15 gypsy & contract brewers you will find in Romania:
+Here are the 21 gypsy* & contract** brewers you will find in Romania, as follows:

 Dead Men Hops

 Tomești Hill Craft Brewery

 Gypsy brewing abroad:

 All gypsy brewers have their beers made in one of the stand-alone craft breweries listed in our database.
 Some of them have their own company (SRL) with the relevant NACE/CAEN codes for either brewing or distributing beer, but not all.
 They also design their own recipes, and often partake in the brewing process.
 This list does not include homebrewers, or individuals brewing one-off batches with breweries, such as the beers made through the Bereta BBC program.

 **A bit of clarification regarding contract breweries:

 The contract breweries mentioned above are typically bars and shops that have a separate company (SRL) for beer retail, and regularly have batches brewed by their parent breweries.
 Shops that provide one-off customized labels for clients, bands, bars, restaurants, cafes, even online shops such as Berero Store, are not listed due to the fact that they are occasional clients without a core range, and the beers they provide are often just custom labels for already existing beers.
 You can find their beers listed under the page of the main brewery making them, yet we do not consider them ‘full-time’ contract brewers.